 The Christian Life Conference (CLC):

-Set forth by MU’s founder, Dr. Mitchell, the CLC starts the year off strong.
-From September 25-29, MU will be partnering with New Wine, New Wineskins, and we will be focusing on biblical themes and practical application.
+Set forth by Multnomah’s founder, Dr. Mitchell, the CLC starts the year off strong.
+In partnership with New Wine, New Wineskins, this conference focuses on biblical themes and practical application.

 The Global Missions Conference (GMC):